Your team can’t do their jobs without internet—but who’s responsible for the bill when they’re working from home?

 - Reimbursable expenses: Employers must pay any “benefits or wage supplements” that have been promised to an employee, including reimbursement for expenses.

-Which states require cell phone reimbursement?
+Which states require a cell phone reimbursement policy?

 Because employees might use their personal cell phone to make business calls during the work week, some states have found that businesses must reimburse for these expenses.
 A recent California court ruling explicitly found that the state’s expense reimbursement laws apply to remote work costs, including cell phone expenses.
+And that puts California employers on the hook.

 - California